psychemedia/ou-tm351/tm351_builder_unversioned/docs/tm351_ami.md

+# Running the TM351 VM on Amazon Webservices Using the TM351 AMI

 As well as running the TM351 VM on your own computer, the virtual machine can also be hosted on a remote server.

 Amazon AMIs are virtual machine images that can be used to launch pre-configured virtual machines using Amazon Web Services (AWS).